pablodelarco/marketplace-community/appliances/srsran/README.md

   - Configuration status reporting

 This appliance provides a complete solution for deploying srsRAN Project in OpenNebula environments, with extensive optimizations for performance, reliability, and ease of management.

+# Acknowledgements

+Some of the software features included in this repository have been made possible through the funding of the following innovation project: [ONEedge5G](https://opennebula.io/innovation/oneedge5g/).